dxxmsdxy/onchain-canon/README.md

 Inscribing OC content and/or credit data on a primed OC inscription 'replaces' its previous content.

-Replaced OC data remains immutably on-chain.
+Replaced OC data remains immutably on-chain, but is ignored.

 Provenance requirements such as a creator address or parent-child can be used to validate changes to OC data.